Tamara Osso

 NIRVANA | Body is released

-a transcendent state in which there is neither suffering, desire, nor sense of self, and the subject is released from the effects of karma and the cycle of death and rebirth.
-Also, a 90s rock band characterized by Grunge themes such as social alienation, psychological trauma, and a desire for freedom.
+In the Buddhist tradition, Nirvana is the name of a transcendent state in which there is no suffering, desire, or sense of self, and the subject is released from the effects of karma and the cycle of death and rebirth.
+Outside of that tradition, Nirvana is also a 90s rock band characterized by “grunge” themes such as social alienation, psychological trauma, and the desire for freedom.

 DISORDER OF ANTICIPATION | Body is stressed